 99% 179000 720000 Kurtosis 41.3295

 With a mean that’s much higher than the median (50th percentile) and a skewness of 4.95, income is clearly not normally distributed.
 You’ll find that almost all income distributions are strongly right-skewed.
-(As an interesting exception: the distribution of non-faculty staff salaries at UW-Madison is strongly left-skewed.)

 A histogram is a great tool for understanding the distribution of continuous variables, and you can create one with the hist command.
 Use the freq option to have the y-axis labeled in terms of frequency rather than density: